Water model: 5-site

-The 5-site models place the negative charge on dummy atoms (labeled L) representing the lone pairs of the oxygen atom, with a tetrahedral-like geometry.
+The 5-site models place the negative charge on dummy atoms (labelled L) representing the lone pairs of the oxygen atom, with a tetrahedral-like geometry.
 An early model of these types was the BNS model of Ben-Naim and Stillinger, proposed in 1971, soon succeeded by the ST2 model of Stillinger and Rahman in 1974.
 Mainly due to their higher computational cost, five-site models were not developed much until 2000, when the TIP5P model of Mahoney and Jorgensen was published.
 When compared with earlier models, the TIP5P model results in improvements in the geometry for the water dimer, a more "tetrahedral" water structure that better reproduces the experimental radial distribution functions from neutron diffraction, and the temperature of maximal density of water.
 The TIP5P-E model is a reparameterization of TIP5P for use with Ewald sums.

 Note, however, that the BNS and ST2 models do not use Coulomb's law directly for the electrostatic terms, but a modified version that is scaled down at short distances by multiplying it by the switching function S(r):

 Thus, the RL and RU parameters only apply to BNS and ST2.